EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Updated the custom messages descriptions text
 * Updated the success message - it is now specifically for successful double opt-in subscriptions
 * Added two new custom success messages: "Success: Single opt-in" for successful single opt-in subscriptions, and "Success: Re-subscriber" for successful re-subscriptions
-* Added two new custom message for customizing the "update your profile link" email: "Email Subject" to customize the subject of the email, and "Email body" to customize the body of the email
+* Added two new custom messages for customizing the "update your profile link" email: "Email Subject" to customize the subject of the email, and "Email body" to customize the body of the email
 * Added/Updated filters for each custom message type.
 See the `Filters` section for more details.

 * Version 6.3.0 includes a suite of bug fixes, enhancements, and changes: